Download PDF

 Someone reading a book written in Braille.

-“Ngapi na resa nsene kapi a mono?”
+“Ngapi omu na resa nsene age kapi a mono?
 “Age kuresa nononyara dendi.
-Age kupapatera nononyara dendi yindjomo-ndjomo, ngwendi moomu o mono nondanda nomeho goge.”
+Kupapatera koyo vafulisa nononyara dendi, ngwendi momu tupu o mono nondanda nomenho goge.”

 “How can he read if he can’t see?”
 “He reads with his hands.
 He feels the raised dots with his fingers, just like you see the letters with your eyes.”